Crash of a Short S.25 Sunderland III into the Atlantic Ocean: 5 killed

 Circumstances:

-Following an uneventful maritime patrol mission over the Atlantic, the aircraft and its crew were returning to their base in RAF Lough Erne in early morning.
-While approaching the Irish coast from the west, the aircraft crashed in unknown circumstances into the sea off Clare Island, west of Wesport.
+Following an uneventful maritime patrol mission over the Atlantic, the aircraft and its crew were returning to RAF Lough Erne.
+In the early morning, while approaching the Irish coast from the west, the seaplane crashed in unknown circumstances into the sea off Clare Island, west of Wesport.
 All 11 crew members were killed.

 Crew (422nd Squadron):